ppy/osu-wiki/news/2023/2023-10-23-beatmap-spotlights-season-10-autumn-2023.md

 date: 2023-10-23 18:00:00 +0000
 ---

-You heard it right, the Beatmap Spotlights are back with the **10th Season**!
-As moody as autumn days can get, wake up and compete on the best beatmapping creations of last months right now!
+You heard it right, the Beatmap Spotlights are back with its **10th Season**!
+With how moody autumn days can get, you can fix that by competing on the best beatmapping creations of last months right now!

 ![](/wiki/shared/news/banners/beatmap-spotlights.jpg)

-After a bit of a breathing break to sort some of management surrounding Beatmap Spotlights, we'd like to announce that we are back with the **10th season of Beatmap Spotlights**.
+After a bit of a breathing break to sort out some of the management challenges surrounding Beatmap Spotlights, we'd like to announce that we are back with the **10th season of Beatmap Spotlights**.
 With Autumn 2023 season starting, we'd like to thank you for staying with us for 2-digit amount of iterations over the years of playlist-oriented history of Beatmap Spotlights!
-Even though this season will remain rather regular, we are preparing some bigger-schema changes for the next ones so stay prepared for that!
+Even though this season will remain rather regular, we are preparing some bigger-scheme changes for the next ones, so stay prepared for that!

 If you just can't wait to try everything out, **the Beatmap Spotlights lobbies are now open for play NOW on osu!(lazer)**, so go get involved and start setting scores.